0xJs/install_Windows10/README.md

 - Download W10 ISO from [Evaluation Center](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-10-enterprise) or with the [Media Creation Tool](https://www.microsoft.com/en-us/software-download/windows10) and install Windows 10 Enterprise or Pro
 - Install all updates, restart and repeat till there are no more updates
 - Disable stuff you want (cortana, search, task, news and interest etc) from the taskbar and update windows!
 Restart the machine a couple of times till there are no updates left.
+- Open defender and disable `Cloud-delivered protection` and `Automatic sample submission`

 ## Download tools manually
 - [Vistual Studio 2022](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&channel=Release&version=VS2022&source=VSLandingPage&cid=2030&passive=false) and install it.